 From here, the ridgeline is relatively easy to follow and you can see Mount Crichton in the distance, kind of.
 In theory, you could drop down to the valley on the right and follow that all the way up and you’d end up at lake Isobel.
 But ridgelines are the best!

 Once you get to 1300 metres you’ll have started climbing up some scree.
 The top of this section is just over 1432 on the topo map.
 My friend decided to sidle along as he was sick of going up.
-I loved going to the top of the ridge and following that though.
+I loved going to the top of the ridge and following that though, I felt like it was faster.

 Enjoy this next 1km or so to point 1390, as after that it’s going to get tough the rest of the way.